What’s the most important things homeschoolers need to know?

 Attending youth groups and religious observances, sports activities, art and music lessons, birthday parties and Christmas socials, summer camps and family BBQs, and visits at the lake with friends, and vacations and trips around the world—these are social opportunities.
 Our homeschooled kids get plenty of ’em.
 In fact, they get more because they usually have more time in the day to attend them.

-That schooled six hour a day, five days a week, nine months a year, class of twenty five?
+That schooled six hours a day, five days a week, nine months a year, class of twenty-five?
 There’s no magic sauce in teaching kids socialization there.

 By far, the most difficult aspect of socialization is teaching our children, not by the words we use, the consequences we respond with when we’re trying to teach them to do things differently, or deciding how to help them learn kindness, but rather recognizing that they’re not taught by our words, but lessons and attitudes caught by our lives.